ProgramKingAbel/hotel-hub-backend/README.md

 ###  Tests <a id="run-tests"></a>

-To run the tests, execute the following command:
+To run the tests for models and requests, execute the following command:

 ```
+rspec ./spec/models
-rspec spec
+rspec ./spec/requests/api/v1

 ```

 <p align="right">(<a href="#readme-top">back to top</a>)</p>